facebook/relay/docs/Modern-Directives.md

 ## `@argumentDefinitions and @arguments`

 Supported in modern mode.
+Required `graphql.experimental` tagged template literals prior to v1.4.0.
 These directives are used to allow local variables in a fragment.
 They are commonly used with `createRefetchContainer` and `createPaginationContainer`.
 In the example below, the `Search` component will be initially rendered as a child of a `QueryRenderer`.
 The `QueryRenderer` will fetch the data for this fragment using the `defaultValues` provided by the `@argumentDefinitions` directive.
 Since these variables are local, they are not passed to the `QueryRenderer`'s `variables` prop.

 Later, when `this.props.relay.refetch` is invoked inside the `Search` component, new values for these variables can be provided.
 The `@arguments` directive on the `Search_viewer` fragment will tell Relay to use the global variables provided to `SearchRefetchQuery` in the `Search_viewer` fragment.